teamclouday/AndroidSteering/README.md

 **Important**
 Before run, make sure your phone and pc has already been paired before.
-The program will only scan device from paired list.
+The program will only scan devices from paired list.
 On steam controller mapping page, please check `Xbox Configuration Support` and **NOT** `General Gamepad Configuration Support`

 ------